getify/foi-lang/formalization-work/Foi-Specification.md

 The symbol `%` (Syntactic-Grammar `EffectorTail` at §7) is an effector call operator against an instance value, with an optional right-hand environment operand.

 It dispatches an effector call through the instance's owning namespace, subject to an opt-in `%`-marked hook (§3.1.1.2) on that namespace.
 If the namespace declares no such hook, the `%`-call is a type error.
-Value-like namespaces that want their instances to admit `%` calls without an effect declare an explicit identity `%` hook (per the `Lazy@` pattern at §2.2.9; see §3.9.1).
+A value-like namespace admits `%` calls on its instances only by declaring an explicit identity `%` hook (per the `Lazy@` pattern at §2.2.9; see §3.9.1).

 Where `@` invokes a namespace as a constructor (§3.8), `%` invokes an instance's namespace as an effector.
 An instance carries its namespace identity as a runtime contract, established at construction; `%` reads that identity to route dispatch.